Current Ambassadors

 Research Focus: Phylogenetics, Biogeography, Population Genetics, Paleoecology

-Organizations & Programs: Undergraduate Research Ambassadors, Louis Stokes Alliance for Minority Participation, Ecology & Conservation Biology Student Ambassadors, Salsa Fusion Latin Dance Company
+Organizations & Programs: Undergraduate Research Ambassadors, Louis Stokes Alliance for Minority Participation, Ecology and Conservation Biology Student Ambassadors, Club Tennis

 Activities: Tennis, Basketball, Violin, Latin Dance

-Awards: Dependent Children of Faculty and Staff Scholarship, Ecology and Conservation Biology Undergraduate Research Award, Texas A&M National Recognition Scholarship, Hispanic Forum of Bryan/College Station Scholarship, College Hills Scholars Scholarship
+Awards: University of Washington Doris Duke Conservation Scholar, Association of Former Students Scholarship, Sigma Xi Grant in Aid of Research, W.B.
+Davis Endowed Scholarship, COALS Undergraduate Research Scholar, Anderson & Crum Award for Field Research in Bryology, C.R.
+Butler and W.J.
+Patrick Memorial Endowed Scholarship, Botanical Society of America Undergraduate Student Research Award, Dean's Honor Roll, Virginia Thomas Allen Endowed Scholarship, Dependent Children of Faculty and Staff Scholarship, Ecology and Conservation Biology Undergraduate Research Award, Texas A&M National Recognition Scholarship, Hispanic Forum of Bryan/College Station Scholarship, College Hills Scholars Scholarship

-Experience: Fall/Spring Research, Internships, Poster Presentations, Prospective Student Outreach
+Experience: Fall/Spring/Summer Research, Internships, Poster Presentations, Oral Presentations, Prospective Student Outreach, Proposal Writing, Scientific Writing, Biosafety

 Undergraduate research has been invaluable to my development as a budding scientist and a person.
-I've met like-minded people, improved my hard and soft skills, and achieved more than I ever imagined.
-I'm incredibly grateful for all it's given me, and I can't wait to guide future Aggies through their journeys as undergraduate researchers.
+I have met like-minded people, improved my hard and soft skills, and achieved more than I ever thought possible.
+I am incredibly grateful for all it has given me, and I cannot wait to guide future Aggies through their journeys as undergraduate researchers.
 My email address is listed above, so please reach out if you have any questions!

 Samuel Idah-Oze